-Finding good Moroccan-inspired jewelry pieces can be overwhelming, especially if you are not familiar with Moroccan jewelry style and materials.
+Finding good Moroccan jewelry pieces can be overwhelming, especially if you are not familiar with Moroccan jewelry styles and materials.
 Sometimes I look on the internet and I am surprised to see Indian jewelry marketed as Moroccan.
-The sellers are smart and know what the customers are most looking for.
+Sellers are smart and know what the customers are most looking for.

-The same thing happens in Morocco, with more and more Indian and chinese products entering the Moroccan market.
-Here I will try to share with you some tips as well as some basic Moroccan jewelry models to know what to look for.

-Besides, if you follow these recommendations, you can acquire pieces that will last you for years.
+The same thing happens in Morocco, with more and more Indian and Chinese products entering the Moroccan market.
+I was recently in Morocco and I was chocked with the many not-so-Moroccan products.
+Luckily, if you shop mindfully, you can acquire Moroccan jewelry pieces that might last you for decades.
 They might even stay in your family for generations.
 My mother has two jewelry pieces that belonged to her grandmother.
 They are extremely gorgeous and still in perfect condition.

-Buying Moroccan Jewelry Online
+1. Buying Moroccan Jewelry Online